nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 - The JavaArjuna licence is disabled by default (-DDISABLE_LICENCE) but this was likely not even implemented in the first version anyway and is a carry-over from the later code.

+- Debug and Error streams were a key part of the original Arjuna code and probably part of the original JavaArjuna.
+However, looking at the code for JTSArjuna it seems that they were added later in that codebase.
+I'm adding them here anyway because I feel sure there were there initially but perhaps got pulled in the move to JTSArjuna and only later returned.

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 Also make sure to set the shell environment\